officelearn/azure-docs.sv-se/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 5. Lägg till Cosmos DB-anslutningssträngen och Cosmos DB-namnet till filen ```.env```.
-Ersätt platshållarna {cosmos-account-name} och {dbname} med ditt eget Cosmos-kontonamn och databasnamn, utan klammerparenteserna.
+Ersätt plats hållarna {Cosmos-Account-name} och {dbname} med ditt eget Cosmos-kontonamn och databas namn, utan klammerparenteser.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.